Philippines' typhoon rebuilding may cost more, last longer than Aceh

 The task will likely take longer and cost more than the rebuilding of Indonesia's Aceh province after the 2004 tsunami, they said.

-Haiyan killed at least 5,500 people, left more than 1,700 missing, displaced as many as four million and destroyed around $563 million (345 million pounds) worth of crops and infrastructure.
+Haiyan killed at least 5,500 people, left more than 1,700 missing, displaced as many as four million and destroyed around $563 million worth of crops and infrastructure.

 "The enormity of this disaster is unprecedented at least in the Asia-Pacific region in terms of the geography," said Sanny Jegillos, coordinator for crisis prevention and recovery at the United Nations Development Programme (UNDP).
 "It's much, much larger than the tsunami in Aceh.